 To strengthen resources for academic research

 The School has created innovative centers and programs focusing on key research areas.
-To further their work and impact, we seek to endow the Center for Global Christianity & Mission, the Center for Practical Theology, the Martin Luther King, Jr., Initiative for the Development of Ethical Leadership, and the Religion & Conflict Transformation Program.
+To further their work and impact, we seek to endow the Center for Global Christianity & Mission, the Center for Practical Theology, the Martin Luther King, Jr., Initiative for the Development of Ethical Leadership, and the Religion and Conflict Transformation Program, as well as to add to the existing endowment for the Anna Howard Shaw Center.
 In addition, we are actively seeking to create an endowment for acquisitions and to renovate the library’s physical and technological infrastructure to fulfill 21st-century needs.

 To improve the quality of community space

 The high cost of housing in Boston presents a challenge to our current and prospective students.
-To address this issue, we have established a housing endowment fund to develop more affordable student residence options that extend the educational experience and enhance the life of the community.
+To address this issue, the Bean Housing Endowment fund needs an additional $800K to permanently support intentional housing and rent supplements.
+These resources to develop more affordable student residence options will extend the educational experience and enhance the life of the community.
 We also need to improve our physical infrastructure to benefit our entire community.
-Our top priority is the renovation of the School’s basement into a LEED-certified community center, with flexible space for meals, a student lounge, offices, study areas, and facilities for seminars and workshops.
+Our top priority, the renovation of the Schools’ basement, has been realized thanks to many generous donors.
+As planned the new Community Center has been LEED Gold certified by the U.S. Green Building Council.
+The completely renovated space includes the Oxnam and Hartman rooms with flexible space for meals, a student lounge and facilities for seminars and workshops, as well as handicapped accessible restrooms, a Community Life office, Writing Works Center, Spiritual Life office, TA/RA office space and a recycle station among many other improvements.
 A parallel focus of our infrastructure improvements is upgrading our technology to facilitate distance learning.

 To expand the boundaries of theological education